tina4stack/tina4-php/docs/installation/install-tina4.md

 ##### Step 2 - Create index.php file

 Once you've created the project folder and went into it via the command line, you will need to create an "index.php" file which has the Tina4 methods and functions in it.
+You can create the file manually or whichever way is easiest for you.

 Run the following command in your command terminal to create the required "index.php" file and contents:

 ###### For Windows